CestinaLover/WD-SEATWORK-4-JIGABOO-TX03/readme.md

 <!-- TODO: To be changed -->

-Welcome to the Hands-On 2 project for my web design class.
-This project aims to create a visually appealing and functional Hero and Card Display Website.
-The website is designed to showcase distinct design layouts for various features using pure HTML and CSS.
-The project is structured to include multiple pages for demonstration, emphasizing layout design and user experience.
+This project is my Seatwork 4 a Features Display Website that showcases distinct design layouts for different features using pure HTML and CSS.
+The website includes multiple pages for demonstration and emphasizes layout design.
+The aim is to create a visually engaging and well-structured website that highlights various design elements and techniques.

 ## Description

-This is my Hands-On 2 for my web design class, hope you like it!
-The goal is to make a cool Hero and Card Display Website, Noir's Card Gallery contains 2 feature pages to demonstrate different feature layouts. the layouts are distinct and visually appealing.
+This is my Seatwork 4 for my web design class, The goal is to make a Features Display Website that showcases distinct design layouts for different features using pure HTML and CSS, Noir's Features Display Website contains 2 feature pages to demonstrate different feature layouts, the layouts are distinct and visually appealing. hope you like it!

 ## Website Instructions: